Marcus Johansson Game Preview: Wild vs. Rangers

-Marcus Johansson and the Minnesota Wild will be in action on Saturday at 8:00 PM ET, and they'll be facing the New York Rangers.
-Thinking about a bet on Johansson?
-We have numbers and figures to assist you.
+Marcus Johansson and the Minnesota Wild will play on Thursday at 7:00 PM ET, and they'll be facing the New York Rangers.
+There are prop bets for Johansson available, and here are some stats to help you with your wagers.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.